Return to top

 🥘 Ingredients

-This vegetarian spaghetti squash casserole bake requires simple ingredients that you can easily find at the grocery store.
-See the recipe card at the bottom of this post for detailed instructions and nutritional data.
+My vegetarian spaghetti squash casserole bake requires simple ingredients that you most probably have at home or can easily find at the grocery store.

 Ingredients for spaghetti squash casserole recipe on a white background.

-• Spaghetti Squash: The star of this recipe, spaghetti squash is the best alternative to pasta when you want something light and nutritious.
+Spaghetti Squash: The star of this recipe, spaghetti squash, is the best alternative to pasta when I want something light and nutritious.

-• Olive Oil: Just a drizzle of olive oil is needed in this recipe to help saute the vegetables.
+Olive Oil: I only use a drizzle of olive oil in this recipe to saute the vegetables.

-• Vegetables: This healthy casserole recipe calls for diced yellow bell peppers, chopped onion, diced carrots, zucchini, and garlic.
+Vegetables: I use a host of healthy vegetables in this healthy casserole recipe, like diced yellow bell peppers, chopped onion, diced carrots, zucchini, and garlic.

-• Italian Seasoning & Oregano: Any classic Italian spices will do but my favorites are a pre-mixed Italian seasoning and dried oregano.
+Italian Seasoning and Oregano: Any classic Italian spices will do, but my favorites are a pre-mixed Italian seasoning and dried oregano.

-• Crushed Red Pepper: Add a subtle spice to the this healthy spaghetti squash main dish recipe with crushed red pepper flakes!
+Crushed Red Pepper: I add a subtle spice to this healthy spaghetti squash main dish recipe with crushed red pepper flakes!

-• Pasta Sauce: Use whatever sauce you prefer for this spaghetti squash pizza casserole.
-My favorite brands are Muir Glen or Cucina Antica.
-Looking for a sauce with no added sugar is great!
+Pasta Sauce: Use whatever sauce you prefer for this spaghetti squash pizza casserole.
+My favorite brands are Muir Glen or Cucina Antica because they are low in sugar.

-• Calabrian Chile Peppers: Another fun idea to add spice instead of crushed red pepper flakes is calabrian peppers!
+Calabrian Chile Peppers: Another fun idea I like is to use calabrian peppers instead of crushed red!

-• Parsley: You can use parsley or other Italian spices in this healthy spaghetti squash recipe if you do not have any oregano.
+Parsley: I use parsley or other Italian spices in this healthy spaghetti squash recipe when I don’t have any oregano.

-• Mozzarella Cheese: If you don’t have an Italian blend of cheese or parmesan handy, mozzarella on its own would be great too!
+Mozzarella Cheese: If you don’t have an Italian blend of cheese or parmesan handy, mozzarella on its own would be great, or for a vegan cheese, you can buy a dairy-free cheese brand or make my vegan parmesan cheese.

-The hardest part about this dish is simply resisting the urge to eat the whole thing, but by all means do so if you are compelled!
-Here is how to make this creamy spaghetti squash casserole:
+The hardest part about this dish is simply resisting the urge to eat the whole thing!
+Here is how I make this creamy spaghetti squash casserole:

-Preheat & Cook Squash: Preheat oven to 350ºF.
-Poke spaghetti squash all over with a knife and cook in the microwave on a microwave-safe plate for 8 to 12 minutes until soft.
+Preheat and Cook Squash: First, I preheat the oven to 350ºF.
+Then, poke the spaghetti squash all over with a knife, and cook it in the microwave on a microwave-safe plate for 8 to 12 minutes until soft.
 If you don’t have a microwave, place the poked squash on a baking sheet and bake at 375ºF for 45 to 60 minutes.

 Spaghetti squash being cut on a cutting board.

-Saute Veggies: While the squash is cooking, add oil, yellow pepper, red onion, carrots, zucchini, garlic, Italian seasoning, dried oregano, crushed red pepper, and salt & pepper to a large pan.
-Cook over medium heat for about 10-15 minutes or until fully cooked through.
+Saute Veggies: While the squash is cooking, I add oil, yellow pepper, red onion, carrots, zucchini, garlic, Italian seasoning, dried oregano, crushed red pepper, and salt and pepper to a large pan, cooking over medium heat for about 10-15 minutes until fully cooked through.

 Veggies and Italian spices sauteeing in a pan.

-Prepare The Squash: Cut the squash in half with a sharp knife.
-Scoop out the seeds of each of the squash halves, and with a fork, scrape the flesh from the peel.
+Prepare The Squash: Once the squash is soft and tender, I cut the squash in half with a sharp knife, scoop out the seeds of each of the squash halves, and with a fork, scrape the flesh from the peel.
 It should flake off easily into spaghetti-like strands.

 Spaghetti squash on a cutting board.

-Mix Ingredients: Place the spaghetti strands in a casserole dish.
-Add the cooked veggies, pasta sauce, and half of the cheese.
-Mix well.
+Mix Ingredients: Next, I place the spaghetti strands in a casserole dish and add the cooked veggies, pasta sauce, and half of the cheese, mixing well to combine.

 Marinara sauce poured over veggies in a casserole dish.

-Bake: Once the oven temperature has reached 350 degrees, sprinkle the other half of the cheese on top of the casserole and bake this spaghetti squash au gratin for 30 minutes or until the cheese is bubbly.
+Bake: Finally, I sprinkle the other half of the cheese on top of the casserole and bake it in the preheated oven for 30 minutes until the cheese is bubbly and browned.

 Gluten free squash casserole topped with cheese in a casserole dish.

-Let Cool: Allow to cool for five minutes, serve, and enjoy!
+Let Cool: Allow to cool for five minutes before serving, and enjoy!

 Baked spaghetti squash casserole fresh out of the oven.

-• Save Time: Cook the spaghetti squash in the microwave to reduce prep time, but you can also cook it in the oven.
+• Save Time: I cook the spaghetti squash in the microwave to reduce prep time, but you can also cook it in the oven.

 📖 Variations

-• Different Sauces: Try this gluten free spaghetti squash recipe with various sauces like this vegan bolognese, alfredo sauce without heavy cream, vodka sauce, or pesto without pine nuts.
-For an extra creamy sauce, mix in some cream cheese or even cottage cheese.
+Different Sauces: Try this gluten free spaghetti squash recipe with some of my homemade sauces to give it different flavors.
+Some of the best sauces are vegan bolognese, alfredo sauce without heavy cream, vodka sauce, or pesto without pine nuts.

 🍽 Serving Suggestions